ThePixelPro366/SakeSetup/README.md

 # Important Notes

+# Updates

+Since you forked your own repository, you’ll need to update it whenever the original repository is updated.
+You’ll see a message at the top of your repo saying: ‘This branch is … commits ahead and … behind.’
+If there is a number before ‘behind,’ click ‘Sync’ and then ‘Merge’ (**not ‘Discard commits’!**).

 # Free Tier Sleep

 Render's free tier pauses the app after 15 minutes of inactivity.
 The first request after a pause takes \~2-3+ minutes to wake up.
 This is normal and does not trigger a redeploy.